 They walked during the days and slept at night in order to be able to navigate their way through the forests using the light of the sun.
-On July 27, they reached Highway 3 near the town of Fužine (HR).
+On July 27, they reached Highway 3 near the Croatian town of Fužine (see map below).
 They waited until 3:00AM to attempt to cross the road, however, when they tried to cross there were seven police officers who saw them.
-The respondent reported that they were dressed in dark blue uniforms and that they all work black ski masks over their faces.
+The respondent reported that they were dressed in dark blue uniforms and that they all wore black ski masks over their faces.

 The police shouted “stop!,” and the group members obeyed the order.
 The respondent reported that the police were driving a white Renault Master van that had no windows in the back.

 The police ordered the group members to enter the van and the police drove them 20 minutes to a police station.

 “They drove military style; very fast and dangerous.”

 At the station, the individuals gave their personal information and the respondent reported that they were forced to sign a paper that stated the police did not beat them.

 For twelve hours they stayed in one room at the station.
 The police did not give them any food or water and they could not access the toilet.
 In the station, the police searched all of their bags and then returned them to the group.
 The police then ordered the group back into a van and drove for about an hour to the Bosnian border near the town of Šturlić (BiH).